hb9kns/webforms/README.md

 or something else in future versions.
 All fields are separated by TAB which therefore is forbidden as content of any field.
 Lines beginning with `#` (comments) or any unknown character are ignored.
 Empty lines are ignored as well.
+The last line starting with `*` is the table header, but its next field is ignored, as it always is the index number;
+any additional line starting with `*` is completely ignored.

+In case of record files, the first comment (without the `#` character) is used as a page title for rendering.

 #### example base/index file

+	# names and email addresses

-	# flag	index	name	given	mail
+	*	index	name	given	mail
 	+	1001	Deere	John	jode@example.com
 	# Jamie is no longer active ("deleted")
 	-	1002	Crown	Jamie	jacr@example.com